sony/esstra/util/README.md

 The command `update` of the current version attaches "license information" to each file's information in binary files' metadata.

 We think some other kinds of information would also be helpful.
-For example, copyright information, CVE numbers of fixed vulnerabilities, and so on.
+For example, copyright information, CVE numbers and so on.
 Since ESSTRA is at an early stage in development, we have developed a feature that attaches license information as a sort of feasibility study.